 Both X-Files movies take place when the X-Files department has been closed down.
 The first movie, The X Files (1998) ends with the department being re-opened; in this film the X-Files have been closed for some years.

 In the climax of the movie, when Skinner finds Mulder wounded, Mulder tells him: "cold, I'm cold", so he hugs him.
-This is exactly the same that happens in FTF when Mulder rescues Scully from having an alien inside her.
+This is exactly the same thing that happens in the first X-Files movie (subtitled Fight the Future) when Mulder rescues Scully from the alien incubation pod.